kubernetes-sigs/krew/site/content/docs/developer-guide/custom-indexes.md

 Hosting your own custom index is simple:

 - Custom index repositories must be `git` repositories.
-- Your clients should have a read access to the repository (if the repository is not public, users can still authenticate to it with SSH keys or other [gitremote-helpers](https://git-scm.com/docs/gitremote-helpers) installed on the client machine).
+- Your clients should have read access to the repository (if the repository is not public, users can still authenticate to it with SSH keys or other [gitremote-helpers](https://git-scm.com/docs/gitremote-helpers) installed on the client machine).
 - The repository must contain a `plugins/` directory at the root, with at least one plugin manifest in it.
 Plugin manifests should be directly in this directory.
-- Ensure plugins manifests are valid YAML and passes Krew manifest validation (optionally, you can use the [validate-krew-manifest](https://github.com/kubernetes-sigs/krew/tree/master/cmd/validate-krew-manifest) tool for static analysis).
+- Ensure plugin manifests are valid YAML and passes Krew manifest validation (optionally, you can use the [validate-krew-manifest](https://github.com/kubernetes-sigs/krew/tree/master/cmd/validate-krew-manifest) tool for static analysis).